tapasvimoturu/spring-rest-example/README.md

 $ sbt
 > container:start
 ```
 This will build the project and deploy it to Jetty.
+Note that the `spring-rest-example-0.1` path is not required.
+I am looking into how to make this consistent between Tomcat and Jetty.

 ```
 $ curl localhost:8080/rest/movieDB/list